-Analyse how language is used in Text A and Text B to present views about accents.
+Analyse how language is used in Text A and Text B to present views about emojis and language change.

 In your answer you should:

 - examine any similarities and differences you find between the two texts - explore how effectively the texts present their views.